Chile De Arbol Substitutes – 9 Alternative Ingredients

 In some countries, chili flakes are far more common than powders.
 Italian chili flakes are common for use on pizza and pasta dishes, but can be used as an alternative to chile de arbol peppers if needed.

-One drawbacks of chili flakes is the large size.
-They are larger pieces of peppers, which may cause an unwanted texture in your food.
+One drawbacks of chili flakes is the larger size.
+Flakes are much bigger pieces of peppers, which may cause an unwanted texture in your dish.
 Since the peppers used are very thin, the skin can be tough.

 Tip: Try grinding chili flakes further in your food processor or spice grinder for a finer powder.
-Wear a mask!
+And of course, wear a mask!

 7. Sweet Bell Peppers

 If you need fresh peppers, but don’t want the heat of chile de arbol or cayennes, try using sweet peppers instead.
-Bell peppers are large and thick, so the texture will differ, but the flavor should work with whatever you may be cooking.
+Bell peppers are large and thick, so the texture will differ quite a bit, but the flavor should work with whatever you may be cooking.

 Aside from bell peppers, there are many other pepper varieties that have no heat.
-Some popular types include mini sweet, cubanelle, poblano (mild heat), sweet banana and jimmy nardello peppers.
+Some popular types include jimmy nardello peppers (a personal favorite), snack peppers, cubanelle, poblano (mild heat), and sweet banana peppers.

 8. Gochugaru